Scalar Triplet Leptogenesis with a CP violating phase: Low scale leptogenesis

 \section{Low scale leptogenesis}

-The leptonic asymmetry can be resonantly enhanced if the relation between their respective masses and decay width satisfy $|M_{\Delta_j} - M_{\Delta_i}|\sim \frac{1}{2} \Gamma_{\Delta_j}$.
-The CP violation parameter can be given as after summing over the lepton flavours
+In this section we study baryogenesis via leptogenesis by taking the mass scale of the triplets, $M_\Delta$ close to TeV scale.
+In section (\ref{sec:unflav}), we find for hierarchical masses of triplet scalars successful leptogenesis requires $M_\Delta \geq 1 \times 10^{10}$ GeV.
+Below this bound, the CP asymmetry parameter will be highly suppressed.
+However, if the mass scales of the triplet scalars are quasidegenerate the leptonic asymmetry can be resonantly enhanced if the relation between their respective masses and decay width satisfy $|M_{\Delta_j} - M_{\Delta_i}|\sim \frac{1}{2} \Gamma_{\Delta_j}$.
+The CP violation parameter can be given as, after summing over the lepton flavors \cite{Branco:2011zb},

-This is neither suppressed by light neutrino mass nor the scalar triplet masses.
-It is bounded by unitarity constraint $|\epsilon_i| < 2 {\rm min}(B_L, B_\phi)$.
+This CP violation parameter is neither suppressed by light neutrino mass nor the scalar triplet mass.
+It is bounded by unitarity constraint, $|\epsilon| < 2 ~ {\rm min}(B_L, B_\phi)$.
 This feature opens up the possibility of triplet leptogenesis at the TeV scale.

-In this regime the triplets become non-relativistic and new features emerge in their annihilation rate $\gamma_A$.
-The non-relativistic scatterings among gauge particles are affected by non-perturbative electroweak Sommerfeld corrections.
-This introduces new corrections in $\gamma_A$.
-The scatterings are distorted by the Coulomb force as when the charged particles become non-relativistic, their kinetic energy is lower than the electrostatic potential energy.
-These dynamics decreases the efficiency by $30\%$.
-The efficiency decreases at $M_{\Delta} \leq 3$ TeV because when the triplet decays produce lepton asymmetry, sphalerons no longer convert it into baryon asymmetry.
+The final BAU also depends on the triplet annihilation rate, $\gamma_A$ through the efficiency of the leptogenesis mechanism.
+In the energy regime ($\sim{\rm TeV}$), the triplets become non-relativistic and new features emerge in their annihilation rate $\gamma_A$.
+The non-relativistic scatterings among gauge-charged particles are affected by non-perturbative electroweak Sommerfeld corrections.
+The scatterings are distorted by the Coulomb force, as when the charged particles become non-relativistic, their kinetic energy is lower than the electrostatic potential energy.
+The states that are involved in the scattering are no longer plane waves.
+This introduces new corrections in $\gamma_A$ and decreases the efficiency by $30\%$ \cite{Strumia:2008cf}.
+Also, the efficiency decreases at $M_{\Delta} \leq 3$ TeV because when the triplet decays produce lepton asymmetry, sphalerons no longer convert it into baryon asymmetry.
 And for temperature below the mass of the Higgs boson, the electroweak symmetry starts to break suppressing the sphaleron transition rates.
+Thus a stringent bound on the triplet mass scale arises.
 The baryogenesis via leptogenesis is only possible at $M_{\Delta}\geq 1.6$ TeV \cite{Strumia:2008cf}.

-Referring to eq.(\ref{eq:gamma-gen}) of the annihilation rate the reduced cross section of $2 \rightarrow 2$ scatterings can be represented as
+In the following, we briefly summarise the Sommerfeld corrections in $\gamma_A$ that finally goes into solving the Boltzmann equations to calculate the efficiency and hence final BAU.
+Referring to Eq.(\ref{eq:gamma-gen}) of the annihilation rate, the reduced cross section of $2 \rightarrow 2$ scatterings can be represented as

 where $\beta$ is the triplet velocity in $\Delta\Delta^*$ center of mass frame.
 The annihilation rate is given by